Spy-/Marshmallow-Bot/command_goals.md

 `?bye` `?goodbye` | Toggles if the bot should say when users leave the server.
 The goodbye feature is active by default. | `?bye`
 `?byechannel` `?byech` | Sets the channel the goodbye messages should be sent to.
 Of course unless byedm is active. | `?byechannel #welcome`
 `?byemessage` `?byemsg` | This sets the message shown on the server when a member leaves.
 There are certain syntaxes for controlling what is displayed. {user_name} - Basic text of the leaving user's name. {user_discriminator} - The numbers after the # in the user's name. {user_mention} - A mention tag of the leaving user. {user_id} - The leaving user's discord ID. {server_name} - Text showing the server's name. {server_id} - The server's discord ID. {owner_name} - Basic text showing the name of the server owner. {owner_discriminator} - The numbers after the # in the owner's name. {owner_mention} - A mention tag of the server's owner. {owner_id} - The server owner's discord ID.  | `?byemessage Hello {user_mention}, welcome to {server_name}!`
 `?chatterbot` | Toggles if the Chatterbot functions should be active.
-If active, when a message starts with a mention of Sigma, she will respond.
+If active, when a message starts with a mention of Marshmallow Man, she will respond.
 This setting is active by default. | `?chatterbot`
 `?deletecommands` `?delcmds` | Toggles if messages that are a command should be automatically deleted. | `?deletecommands` `?greet` | Toggles if the bot should greet users when they enter the server.
 The greeting feature is active by default. | `?greet`
 `?greetchannel` `?greetch` | Sets the channel the greeting messages should be sent to, unless greetdm is active. | `?greetchannel #welcome`